TZstatsADS/Spr2017-proj2-grp11/doc/a_note_on_contributions.md

 Whenever we have team projects, there are always concerns on unequal contributions from members of a project team.
 In the ideal world, we are all here to put in our best efforts and learn together.
 Even in that ideal world, we have different skill sets and preparations, and we will still contribute differently to a project.

-Therefore, you are required to post a *contribution statement* in the root README.md of your GitHub repo.
-Please beware that your GitHub repo will become public and remain public after the due date of the projects.

-Post your title, team members, project abstract and a contribution statement in the README.md file.
+Post project abstract and a contribution statement in the README.md file.
 This is a common practice for research scientific journals.

-Below is an example.
-If no contribution statement is provided, we will insert a default statement that goes "**All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement**. "

 ---
 Sample project README statement.

-Project xxx
+Project Trace of Aroma

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team members:

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
-All team members approve our work presented in our GitHub repository including this contribution statement.
+Ruxue Peng
+Raphael Xiv
+Xiaowo Sun
+Bowen Huang
+Terry Li

+Summary: We help our user explore the trend of international trade of coffee, tea, chocolate, cocoa and spices(all belong to the same subgroup in Customs) and look into the reason of up-and-downs of trade value.
+We do that by presenting our data and results interactively: trade relationships are displayed on 3D globe, 2D map with different countries' news link and a series of statistical plots.

+[Contribution Statement]
+Ruxue proposed the initial idea of the project and everyone in the group decided together on the topic and the dataset.
+Ruxue took responsibility of data cleaning.
+Bowen and Terry added external source of data(region, CPI, exchange rate).
+Ruxue, Xiaowo and Raphael developed the 3D interactive globe.
+Ruxue developed the 2D map with Raphael's help to debug.
+Bowen and Terry took responsibility of the summary statistics part of the app.
+Within the summary stat part:
+Bowen did the motion chart.Terry and Ruxue did the plots in Exchange rate.Terry did the regional statistics.Rapahel did the clustering plot.
+Xiaowo intergrated the shiny app.Xiaowo and Ruxue designed the CSS custom style of shiny.
+Everyone in the team debugged and help developed the data story.
+Bowen and Ruxue scheduled the time for team meeting, room reservation and posting agenda on piazza, github issue and facebook group.
+Xiaowo will present our app in class.